 What we are really seeking is true happiness—permanent and lasting happiness that will put an end to all our striving and struggle once and for all.

-The only place where real happiness is found is within ourselves.
+The only place where real happiness is found is in a peaceful mind.
 This is because happiness is our essential spiritual nature.
 (Read True happiness is inside—really?)

 Cravings are also desires.
 Desire prompts us to either gain something that we don’t have, or that we don’t have enough of.
 When we get it, it brings us joy or pleasure.
 A craving is a desire to repeat a past pleasurable experience.

-When the list of desires and cravings is never-ending, the mind cannot remain peaceful for long.
+When the list of desires and cravings is never-ending, we cannot maintain a peaceful mind for long.

 The remedy is to be aware of the thoughts in the mind.
 As soon as we are conscious of thoughts of desires or cravings, we must redirect them into some constructive activity or into doing our obligatory duties.

 We can also remind ourselves that the joy that we gain is temporary and ultimately unsatisfactory and every time we give in to the desire, we are reinforcing a habit that is hard to break.

 We can put greater focus on our spiritual growth and come to rediscover our true blissful nature.
 (Read 5 ways that guarantee your spiritual growth.)

 Sense of “I-ness” and “my-ness” prevents a peaceful mind